ReactiveX/RxGo/README.md

 `item.Error()` returns a boolean indicating whether an item contains an error.
 Then, we use either `item.E` to get the error or `item.V` to get the value.

 By default, an Observable is stopped once an error is produced.
-However, there are special operators to deal with errors (e.g. `OnError`, `Retry`, etc.)
+However, there are special operators to deal with errors (e.g., `OnError`, `Retry`, etc.)

 It is also possible to consume items using callbacks: